by The Carter Malone Group LLC | May 13, 2017 | Case Studies

 The NAACP was so pleased with our work that they recommended CMG to the law firm partnering with them on the mortgage lending discrimination lawsuit.
 CMG was also asked to work with the NAACP on their 2008 annual convention.

-The world lost a humble giant on March 20, 2007 in the passing of Bishop G. E. Patterson died on March 20, 2007.
+Bishop G. E. Patterson died on March 20, 2007.
 As the Presiding Bishop of the Church Of God In Christ, Inc. (COGIC), he was the Pentecostal religious leader to more than 6.5 million members worldwide.
-It was widely known he was diagnosed with prostate cancer, yet during his treatment Bishop Patterson still handled the day-to-day operations of the National Church even though he was being treated for prostate cancer.
+Bishop Patterson still handled the day-to-day operations of the National Church even though he was being treated for prostate cancer.

-On that Tuesday afternoon, a television news producer called the CMG office and asked if Bishop Patterson had died and he was told not to our knowledge.
-The President of CMG Deidre Malone immediately called Bishop Maynard to obtain the status of Bishop Patterson’s health.
+On that Tuesday afternoon, a television news producer called the CMG office and asked if Bishop Patterson had died, and he was told not to our knowledge.
+The CMG President Deidre Malone immediately called Bishop Maynard to obtain the status of Bishop Patterson’s health.
 Bishop Maynard confirmed the passing of Bishop Patterson, and CMG started creating the public relations plan to handle an international story, the death of a well-respected religious leader.

 We were in the process of creating a crisis communications plan for this incident, but it was not complete.
 His death was sudden, and we had to manage the media chaos that went with the departure of an international leader and prepare for the upcoming events over the next two weeks.